 This advantage becomes apparent when blue-footed boobies are observed courting.
 During courtship, a male booby conducts a foot-flaunting dance to try to impress the females.
 Males with brighter feet appear to be more successful at securing a mate than those with dull feet, so foot colour appears to be a sexually selected trait.
 An obvious question now would be: why are blue feet so attractive to females?
 The answer to this lies in what the colour of the feet signify.

-Research has shown that the ‘blueness’ of a male boobies feet is a reliable indicator of their condition.
-If a male is unhealthy, weak or old it will generally not be as good at securing food as a healthy male, resulting in a reduced concentration of carotenoids and hence, duller feet.
+Research has shown that the ‘blueness’ of a male booby’s feet is a reliable indicator of their condition.
+If a male is unhealthy, weak or old it will generally not be as good at securing food as a healthy male, resulting in a reduced concentration of carotenoids and hence duller feet.
 Conversely, having bright feet signifies that an individual is strong and healthy and can ‘afford’ to use more carotenoids for foot coloration (although it must be stated that this is not a conscious decision made by the bird).

 So it would appear that the blue feet which this charismatic species are so famous for are the result of a trade-off between immune function and signalling.
 Studies have even shown that foot colour reflects paternal contribution to raising offspring.
-Chicks raised by brighter-footed males growing faster than those raised by duller-footed males.
-With this taken into consideration it is no wonder why blue feet are so attractive!
+Chicks raised by brighter-footed males grow faster than those raised by duller-footed males.
+With this taken into consideration it is no wonder that blue feet are so attractive!